 What Is Equitable Distribution, How Does It Work?

 New York is an equitable distribution state, which means that the court strives to do what is fair for both parties when dividing property during a divorce.
 The court decides what is fair on a case-by-case basis and will consider a number of factors, including each spouse’s needs.

 Marital property is divided during a divorce, while separate property is not.
 Unless there is a prenuptial agreement, assets acquired by one or both spouses during the marriage are considered marital property.
 Assets owned by one party before getting marriage are separate property.

 What Does Contested Divorce Mean?

-A contested divorce is one where both parties can’t agree on some divorce-related issues like child custody and support, property division, debts, and maintenance or spousal support.
+A contested divorce is one of divorce cases where both parties can’t agree on some divorce-related issues like child custody and the financial support amount, property division, debts, and maintenance or spousal support.
 Therefore, the matter ends up in court.
 We often advise couples to consider the cost and time involved in a contested divorce.

-Call 914-615-9058 to know more about how we can help you with your divorce proceedings.
+Call to know more about our firm and how we can help you with your divorce proceedings.